Sbrussee/PathBench-MIL/README.md

   # - patch_mixing
   # - cutmix

-weights_dir : ./pretrained_weights # Path to the model weights, and where newly retrieved model weights will be saved
+weights_dir : ./pretrained_weights # Path to the model weights, and where newly retrieved model weights will be saved, defaults to the pretrained_weights directory in the PathBench directory.
 hf_key: YOUR_HUGGINGFACE_TOKEN # Token for Hugging Face model hub to access gated models, if you do not have one, just set to None

 ```